Is it safe to travel to the UK now? More countries issue warnings amid far-right riots - ExBulletin

 Ongoing anti-immigrant protests and riots in the UK have led several countries to issue safety warnings for their citizens.

-Nigeria, Malaysia, Australia, Indonesia and India have all issued warnings advising their citizens living or visiting the UK not to attend protests.
+Nigeria, Malaysia, Kenya, Australia, Sweden, Indonesia, the UAE, India and Hong Kong have all issued warnings and advised their citizens living or visiting the UK not to attend the protests.

-India has become one of five countries to issue a warning to its citizens about travelling to the UK following days of violent riots.
+Hong Kong has become one of nine countries to issue a warning to its citizens about travelling to Britain following days of violent riots.

+The Hong Kong Government Security Bureau has issued the following warning: From late July 2024, protests and riots have occurred across the UK, with violent clashes.

+The advisory states that Hong Kong residents planning to visit or already in Hong Kong should monitor the situation, exercise caution, pay attention to personal safety, avoid large crowds, and pay attention to local notices.

-The Indian High Commission in London is closely monitoring the situation and has advised Indian visitors to exercise caution and extreme caution while travelling to the UK.
+Earlier, officials at the Indian High Commission in London said they were closely monitoring the situation and advised Indian visitors to be vigilant and cautious at all times while travelling to the UK.

-Australia issued a similar warning yesterday, advising travelers to avoid areas where protests are taking place, due to the potential for chaos and violence.
-It also urged people to stay informed and monitor the media for updates.
+Australia issued a similar warning, advising travelers to avoid areas where protests are taking place because of the potential for chaos and violence, and urging people to monitor media for information and updates.

 Live coverage of the riots across Britain.

+The UAE embassy in the UK also urged citizens to exercise utmost caution and take necessary precautions given the volatile security situation.

+The Kenya High Commission in London warned Kenyans living in the UK via Twitter/X to stay away from protest areas and to remain vigilant.

-Nigeria's foreign ministry in the capital Abuja issued a travel warning, saying recent riots in Britain had increased the risk of violence and disorder, and that violence was escalating to dangerous levels.
+Nigeria's foreign ministry in the capital Abuja issued a travel warning, saying recent riots in Britain had heightened the risk of violence and disorder, and that violence was escalating to dangerous levels.

 The article reads: In recent weeks, protests by far-right and other extra-parliamentary groups in parts of Britain have been large-scale and, in some cases, uncontrolled.